Who can inherit if there is no will – the rules of intestacy

-Other relatives may a right to inherit if the person who died intestate had no surviving married partner or civil partner, children, grandchildren, great grand-children, parents, brothers, sisters, nephews or nieces.
+Other relatives may have a right to inherit if the person who died intestate had no surviving married partner or civil partner, children, grandchildren, great grand-children, parents, brothers, sisters, nephews or nieces.
 The order of priority amongst other relatives is as follows:-

 The following people have no right to inherit where someone dies without leaving a will: